 Skis, snowboards, boots and poles are provided for classes and practice sessions at no extra cost, but you are welcome to bring along your own equipment if you wish.

-Participants should bring a pair of strong gloves and should wear warm, flexible waterproof clothing and long, smooth socks.
+Participants should bring a pair of strong gloves and should wear warm, flexible waterproof clothing, long pants and long sleevs, socks to your knees.
 Classes generally go ahead regardless of the weather and there is a misting system on the slopes that sprays out a gentle mist onto the surface of the slope.
 Do not bring handbags or other valuables (small lockers are provided).
 Those participating in freestyle sessions should bring a helmet.

 Ski practice is available throughout the season Sept to April for recrational skiing or snowboarding.
 See answers to Q 1, 2 and 9 above.